 Trial Patient Population Treatment Schedule / Dosing Key Findings CDKO-125a-001 Advanced/metastatic solid tumors 37 patients 1st Schedule: Orally, once daily for 7 consecutive days every 14 days in a 2-week cycle at escalating doses of 50, 100, 150, 200 and 300 mg 2nd Schedule: Orally, once daily for 4 consecutive days a week for 3 weeks in a 4-week cycle at escalating doses of 150, 180 and 200 mg Pharmacokinetics: Comparable plasma pharmacokinetic parameters between the two schedules were observed.
 The exposure to Milciclib increased with the dose and there was a 3-fold accumulation in the daily systemic exposure after repeated dosing, in good agreement with expectations on the basis of the half-life of the compound (24-43 h).
-Efficacy: No objective responses were achieved on 1 st schedule; Disease stabilizations observed in 6 of 14 evaluable patients (42.9%).
-A partial response was achieved in 2 out of 14 evaluable patients (14.3%) on 2 nd schedule; Disease stabilization was reported in 3 patients (21.4%), all treated at 180 mg/day dose level (DL), including a stabilization lasting 31 weeks in a patient with pancreatic cancer and stable disease (SD) lasting 29 weeks in a patient with carcinoid.
+Clinical observations: No objective responses were achieved on 1 st schedule; Disease stabilizations, defined as cancer disease that is neither increasing or decreasing in extent or severity, was observed in 6 of 14 evaluable patients (42.9%).
+A partial response was achieved in 2 out of 14 evaluable patients (14.3%) on 2 nd schedule; Disease stabilization (no change in extent or severity of disease state) was reported in 3 patients (21.4%), all treated at 180 mg/day dose level (DL), including a stabilization lasting 31 weeks in a patient with pancreatic cancer and stable disease (SD) lasting 29 weeks in a patient with carcinoid.